scholz/udacity/Intro_to_Hadoop_and_MapReduce/Lesson4_Inverted_Index/README.md

 #### Solution to the Inverted Index task from the Udacity Intro to MapReduce Lesson 4

-Task: Count the number of occurrences of the word "fantastic" and print out the nodes for the word "fantastically" in the provided forum data.
+Task: Count the number of occurrences of the word "fantastic" and print out the nodes in which the word "fantastically" occurs in the provided forum data.

 The actual lesson can be found here: